ANU-Rocketry/control-panel/README.md

 These commands can be represented and authorised by the `LJCommands.py/Command` object.
 They can also be represented as strings in the JSON TCP requests.

+# Error Handling

+Errors are categorised according to their importance by a system of numbering:
+  - 1000-level digits are overall importance
+  - 100-level digits partition errors accoridng to subtype

 ### Command Errors

 | error code | description |